 - (Optional) A USB cable to connect your Android device to your computer through their USB ports.

 If you'd like to watch one of the course instructors complete the codelab, play the below video.

-It's recommended to expand the video to full screen.
-In the video player, click the Full screen icon so you can see Android Studio and the code more clearly.
+It's recommended to expand the video to full screen (with this icon in the lower right corner of the video) so you can see Android Studio and the code more clearly.

 This step is optional.
 You can also skip the video and start the codelab instructions right away.